jrosen48/utk-homepage/content/post/2021-02-17-post-covid-reflections/index.md

 deserve much if any credit, and in some ways it was a necessary thing to do, and one that I am glad I was able, and . . .
 I have more empathy for parents caring for their children, especially those in fraught work or personal situations while also doing this.

-I guess I don't have any more to say than that.
-I'm really thankful for the support of our families and friends and colleagues, that made a bi